illinois-cs415/illinois-cs415.github.io/_old_assignments/4creditProject.md

 + List all group members by name and netid
 + One paragraph that gives an overview of the project (e.g. "We will implement a VR game in which the player searches for their phone which has fallen next to their car seat while driving.").
 + One paragraph stating what hardware platform you wish to target.
 + A rubric containing specific elements with points assigned that add up to 70 points.
-This should tell us what the key features are that we will grade
+This should tell us what the key features are that we will grade.
 + The rubric should include at least 3 features.
 + One of the features on the rubric should be Using Unreal Engine VR Best Practices and be worth 20 points.
 You can find the Best Practices guide [at this link](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/XRDevelopment/VR/DevelopVR/ContentSetup).
 Just to be clear, we will not be super strict about grading this element.
 You just need to show an a good faith effort to conform to the guidelines.